toyota790/English-Word/README.md

 # English-Word

-English word multiple choice question
+This progect is english word multiple choice question webpage which is using the AngularJS Framework to finish it.